German Cucumber Salad

 Taste the dressing and adjust the seasoning if needed—it should have a pleasant balance of tang, creaminess, and subtle sweetness.

-Step 3: Combine and Chill
+Step 3: Combine and Refrigerate

 • cucumber and onion mixture from Step 1